salatfreak/pyromaniac/docs/recipes-remote.md

 you'd like to test a new version of your configuration and have the provisioning of your machine happen within seconds.

-Since the *HTTP(S)* server will recompile your configuration on every request, you can simply keep it running while tinkering with your configs.
+Since the *HTTP(S)* server will recompile your configuration whenever it changed, you can simply keep it running while tinkering with your configs.